 "The Chinese consumers get a very high price, but Vale gets a very low price," he said.

 Amaral said these factors affect the competitiveness of Brazilian companies in China and he admits that the lack of integration of the Brazilian economy in Asia is a huge disadvantage.
 Another major hurdle is the fact that intra-Asia trade accounts for more than 50 percent of trade within the continent.

 "On top of this trade integration, there is an integration of production chain in Asia," said Amaral, who added this has made it difficult for countries such as Brazil to export to Asia.

 He also lamented high interest rates, an overvalued currency and an inadequate infrastructure as huge disadvantages for Brazil in China.

 "We have an enormous challenge to increase our competitiveness," Amaral said.

 While the survey finds successful Brazilian firms operating in China often have a good Chinese partner, it also said there must be better understanding of China by Brazilian companies and better preparation by Brazilian government institutions.

 Sergio Trindade, a 2007 Nobel Peace Prize co-laureate and former United Nations assistant secretary-general for science and technology, said Brazil should pull more resources into China and Asia.
 He said Brazilian ethanol businesses could thrive in China.

 "If you are really interested in Asia, you should be a shareholder of the Asian Development Bank.
 If you are really interested in China, you should learn Mandarin.
-It makes a difference," said Trindade, who has made more than 60 trips to China and is often called Chun Dadi, which means spring all over the land, when he's in the country.
+It make a difference," said Trindade, who has made more than 60 trips to China and is often called Chun Dadi, which means spring all over the land, when he's in the country.